haijunsu-osu/ik_puma560_notes/index.md

 ## Overview

 - **Forward Kinematics**: Computes the end-effector pose (position and orientation) given the joint angles of the robot.
-- **Inverse Kinematics**: Computes all possible sets of joint angles that achieve a desired end-effector pose.

 The algorithms follow the Denavit-Hartenberg convention and include base and tool transformations for accurate modeling.

 ## Forward Kinematics Steps